Winis04/STUPS-Toolbox-2.0/README.md

 Stups-Toolbox-2.0
 ==============
-a toolbox for visualizing algorithm and structures of theoretical computer science
+a toolbox for visualizing algorithms and structures of theoretical computer science
 --------------